ltatakis/ltatakis.github.io/_posts/2019-01-07-greenbluedeployment.markdown

 ## Overview - 10000 ft ✈️
-*Blue-green deployment* is a strategy to allow you to switch deployments of your code with minimal, dare I say 0 down time.
+*Blue-green deployment* is a strategy that allows you to switch deployments of your code with minimal, dare I say 0 down time.
-The way it works is, you version your old _(blue)_ and new _(green)_ deployment, ensuring that you route all the traffic to the *old* pods initially.
-Until, you are confident that the new code is ready to be deployed!
+The code is versioned, we call the old code the blue deployment while the new one green.
+The versioning of the code ensures that the traffic is routed to the *old* pods initially, until, we are confident that the new code is ready to be deployed!
-Once that is done, just switch all the traffic over to the new deployment, and delete the old deployment.
+Once we are happy that the `Green deployment` is up and running, we switch the traffic and we delete the blue deployment.

 ![Markdowm Image][1]
 <figcaption class="caption">Starting point, traffic going to blue deployment</figcaption>